elvinmiriyev/my-new-theme/prd.md

 PRD Feature: F.1.1 Multiple Product Views: Each product page must display multiple high-resolution images showing the product from various angles.
 How to Implement:
 Edit sections/main-product.liquid (or similar) to loop through product.images and display them in a gallery or slider.
-Use a library like Flickity or Shopify’s built-in image gallery.
+Use a library like Flickity or Shopify's built-in image gallery.
 Sample Liquid Code:
 Apply
 Summary Table: PRD to Theme Mapping